mzdb/pwiz-mzdb/README.md

 SpectrumListPtr sl = msdata.run.spectrumListPtr; // fetch spectrumList
 for (size_t i=0; i < sl.size(); ++i) {
-	// fetch spectrum, second argument is for getting spectrum data points
+	// fetch spectrum, second argument is for getting or not (i.e. fetch only metadata)
-	// it has no effect on the actual implementation, always return a spectrum
+	// spectrum data points, it has no effect on the actual implementation, always
-	// with mz/intensity arrays
-	SpectrumPtr s = sl.spectrum(i, true);
+	// return a spectrum with mz/intensity arrays SpectrumPtr s = sl.spectrum(i, true);

 	//...do something else